 (Afternoon ONLY classes are not possible)

-• Can I get a student visa with this course?
+1. Can I get a student visa with this course?

-• When can I study?
+2. When can I study?

-Currently you must study in the morning classes 9-12.15 Monday to Friday.
-Your 5 hours of Library study can be at anytime of the day that the library is open to individual students.
+Your 5 extra hours per week of Library study can be at any time of the day that the library is open to individual students.

-• How long must my session in the library be?
+4. How long must my session in the library be?

 Attendance is logged for each complete hour.
 The minimum time for library study is one full hour.